Semester Credit Hours

 CONTINUATION OF UNDERGRADUATE ENROLLMENT

-Standards for good standing are based on an overall 2.0 GPA
+Standards for good standing are based on an institutional 2.0 GPA

 The grade point average for a semester is computed by dividing the total grade points earned by the number of semester hours of courses with “A”, “B”, “C”, “D”, and “F” grades.